bzcheeseman/tyr/README.md

 tyr compiles to LLVM IR directly, or even just an object file.
 This means that its output can be very small, depending on the size of your struct.
-It also doesn't use any external libraries to do any part of its work, in fact, the only non-generated functions it calls are `malloc`, `realloc` and `free`.
-This means that you can ship your tyr generated code to anywhere that has the C standard library installed (so pretty much any Unix system).
+It also doesn't use any external libraries to do any part of its work, in fact, the only non-generated functions it calls are `malloc`, `realloc` and `free`; and even those can be overridden at runtime with command line flags.
+This means that you can ship your tyr generated code to anywhere that has a version of those 3 functions - so pretty much any Unix system at least.

 ### tyr includes a support runtime
 tyr also ships with a small runtime of supporting libraries.
 These are designed to be lightweight